AbsaOSS/enceladus/examples/README.md

                       limitations under the License.

 # Examples of Enceladus usage
-## Custom Rules Implementations and usage
+## Custom Rule Implementations and usage
 ### Requirements
 * Spark 2.2.1+ (might work with earlier, not tested)
 * CSV Data Source for Apache Spark (https://github.com/databricks/spark-csv)
 Install using: `spark-shell --packages com.databricks:spark-csv_2.11:1.5.0`
 ### Examples
 #### CustomRuleSample1
-Very simple example how showing how a custom rule is declared, what are its very basic parts and how it transforms some data.
+Very simple example showing how a custom rule is declared, what are its very basic parts and how it transforms some data.
 #### CustomRuleSample2
 Somewhat advanced example showing two possible implementations of a LPAR/RPAD custom rule.
-The example includes hierarchy of classes and usage of the new rules on hardcoded data.
+The example includes a hierarchy of classes and usage of the new rules on hardcoded data.
 #### CustomRuleSample3
 Using the previously implemented custom LPAD/RPAD rules an actual dataset is loaded from a CSV file